ikkentim/SanMap/README.md

 How to use
 ====

-1) Render map tiles using binaries/SanMap (e.g. 'SanMap -i INPUT-IMAGE -o OUTPUT-DIR -z 5', use 'SanMap --help' for help)
+1) Render map tiles using binaries/TileCutter.exe

 2) Configure SanMap to use these tiles (See index.html)